 Light detectors are crucial components of optical imaging and telecommunication systems.
 The ultimate photon detector is capable of detecting even an elementary particle of light, a single photon.

 Single Quantum develops the best single photon detectors, based on superconducting nanowires.
 The SNSPDs are provided with closed-cycle cryostat, which provides the low temperature environment for the superconducting nanowires.
 The high performance of our SNSPDs makes them the ideal choice for the most demanding applications.

-Single Quantum has installed more than 60 single photon detector systems.
-With satisfied customers worldwide, we are recognized for the high quality and the reliability of our detectors.
+With satisfied customers worldwide, Single Quantum is recognized for the high quality and the reliability of our detectors.
 We provide the best solution for your experiment and dedicated customer service.